Red-Hat-AI-Innovation-Team/.github/profile/README.md

 ### License

-Unless otherwise noted at a per-component level, this Project CodeFlare is licensed under the Apache-2.0 License.
+Unless otherwise noted within a specific repo, all projects are licensed under the Apache-2.0 License.

 ### Continuous Improvement